 Likewise, a single indicator may be an informative predictor for multiple risks.
-An increased amount of employees may also increase the risks of an insider threat, in addition to seeing an employee compromised by a spearphish.
+An increased amount of employees may also increase the risks of an insider threat, a stolen laptop, (etc), in addition to seeing an employee compromised by a spearphish.

 Organizations differ on whether certain indicators are agreeably tied to risk and elevate them differently.
-These indicators are negotiated between security teams and their leadership and chosen to represent the current state of beliefs.
+Leadership is chosen to represent the current state of beliefs.

-The trends of indicators develop a baseline for financial forecasting.
+The trends of indicators develop a baseline for headcount and budget forecasting.
 However, this approach can never fully represent the growth of risks.
 There are always additional discussions.
 A business’s activity warrants growth outside of regular tracking with the business and simple indicators are not enough.

 Additional Growth: Managing outlier risks

 Security teams are great at spotting outlier sources of risk.
-Indicators are only partially representative of a whole landscape of risk.
-Gaps become obvious to security professionals when indicators are focused on too closely.
+Regular indicators are only partially representative of a whole landscape of risk.
 Here is an example indicator to demonstrate this gap using our previous method:

 We have 27 new vendors, from 48 vendors to 75 vendors this year.
 56.25%

-Let’s assume a member of your security team flags one of these new vendors as especially problematic.
+Let’s assume a member of your security team has flagged one of these new vendors as especially problematic.

 One of these vendors has access to all of our customer data!
 They only need about a third of that data to do their job.
 We have no way of containing this without a major refactor of how our customer data is stored.
 None of our other vendors are this dangerous!